-I prefer white sheets so they can be bleached as needed to keep them always looking pristine.
+I prefer white sheets so they can be thoroughly cleaned as needed to keep them always looking pristine without fading or bleeding.

 I like them kind of wrinkled and casual.
 Or maybe I just tell myself that because I don’t want to take the time to iron my sheets.
 Ha!

 The white sheets pictured here are from the Baby’s Bottom sheet set curated by the sheet experts at Perfect Linens.
 Keep reading to receive the She Holds Dearly discount code at the bottom of the post.